 Ready to hit the town with your little one, and need a bit of extra storage space?
 A good stroller organizer is a must for new parents who are on the move.
 It will give you easy access to drinks, sippy cups, and snacks, and keep everything else organized.
 We’ve reviewed some of the best stroller organizers on the market, and have come up with a clear winner.
 Keep reading for more on the best stroller organizers on the market today.

-When I was pregnant with our daughter, my husband and I would speak longingly of the days when we’d have a baby stroller to stuff our groceries into, haul our shopping bags, and generally serve as a catch all for our stuff on long days out and short trips to the store.
+When I was pregnant with our daughter, my husband and I would speak longingly of the days when we’d have a baby stroller and diaper bag to stuff our groceries into, haul our shopping bags, and generally serve as a catch all for our stuff on long days out and short trips to the store.
 At the time, we were solid urban dwellers and we walked and took transit everywhere.

 Oh, how naive we were.